-PURPOSE OF THE PLAN
+ARTICLE 1 PURPOSE OF THE PLAN

-Section 1.1 Purpose.
-The purpose of the Plan is to assist the Company and its Affiliates in attracting and retaining selected individuals to serve as directors, officers, consultants, advisors, and employees of the Company and its Affiliates who will contribute to the Company's success and to achieve long-term objectives that will inure to the benefit of all shareholders of the Company through the additional incentive inherent in Awards granted hereunder.
+Section 1.1.
+Purpose.
+The purpose of the Plan is to assist the Company and its Affiliates in attracting and retaining selected individuals to serve as directors, officers, consultants, advisors, and employees of the Company and its Affiliates who will contribute to the Company's success and to achieve short-term and long-term objectives that will inure to the benefit of all shareholders of the Company through the additional incentive inherent in Awards granted hereunder.

-DEFINITIONS
+ARTICLE 2 DEFINITIONS

-Section 2.1 "Affiliate" means any entity in an unbroken chain of entities beginning with the Company if, at the time of the grant of an Award, each of the entities other than the last entity in the unbroken chain owns stock (or beneficial ownership for non-corporate entities) possessing 50 percent or more of the total combined voting power of all classes of stock (or beneficial ownership for non-corporate entities) in one of the other entities in such chain.

-Section 2.2 "Award" means any Option, Stock Appreciation Right, Restricted Stock, Performance Award, Other Share-Based Award, or any other right, interest or option related to Shares or other property (including cash) granted pursuant to the provisions of this Plan.

-Section 2.3 "Award Agreement" shall mean any agreement between a Participant and the Company governing the grant of an Award under this Plan.
+- Section 2.1.
+"Affiliate" means any entity in an unbroken chain of entities beginning with the Company if, at the time of the grant of an Award, each of the entities other than the last entity in the unbroken chain owns stock (or beneficial ownership for non-corporate entities) possessing 50 percent or more of the total combined voting power of all classes of stock (or beneficial ownership for non-corporate entities) in one of the other entities in such chain. - Section 2.2.
+"Award" means a grant of cash, Options, Stock Appreciation Rights, Restricted Stock, Performance Awards, Other Share-Based Awards, or any other right, interest or option related to Shares or other property (including cash) granted pursuant to the provisions of this Plan. - Section 2.3.
+"Award Agreement" shall mean any written agreement between a Participant and the Company governing the grant of an Award under this Plan.